Alegres/awstraining-basics-hands-on/README.md

 done
 ```

-17. Go to AWS -> IAM -> Roles and create new IAM role to allow EC2 instance access S3 items and publish messages to SNS
+17. Go to AWS -> IAM -> Roles and create new IAM role to allow EC2 instance access S3 items (optional) and publish messages to SNS

 ![](images/iam_1.png)
 ![](images/iam_2.png)